Royal IHC: Royal IHC (2013–2014)

 In 2013 IHC Merwede celebrated its 325th anniversary.
 On 19 June 2014 it received the distinction Koninklijke (royal), and changed its name to 'Royal IHC'.
 The logo was changed to include a crown.

 In mid 2013 IHC got its biggest order ever.
 For the Brazilean oil industry it would build six pipe-laying ships for about 1 billion euros.
 These would be used in production at oil fields at more than 2,500 m depth.
 4,000 people would be employed, mainly in Kinderdijk and Krimpen aan den IJssel and at suppliers.
 Delivery was planned in 2015 and 2016.

 In June 2015 IHC announced that it would concentrate shipbuilding in Krimpen aan de IJssel and Kinderdijk.
 Sliedrecht would only be used for fitting out.
 The shipyard in Hardinxveld would be closed down completely.
 At least 487 regular jobs, and about 1,100 flex jobs would be lost.

 Over 2018 there was a record loss of 80 million euros.
 This was mainly due to large cost overruns at some big projects.
 As a remedy 120 million euros were injected into the company.
 The banks provided 90 million, shareholders provided 30 million as subordinate debt.

 New take over (2020)

 In 2019 some dredging companies in the Netherlands and Belgium found out that a Chinese investor had shown interest to buy the troubled Royal IHC.
 They did not like this idea, because it would endanger their market positions.
 They then founded a consortium consisting of: Ackermans & van Haaren (owner of DEME), HAL Investments (45.54% owner of Boskalis), the Van Oord family (owner of Van Oord), and the owners of Huisman Dredging.
 In November 2020 IHC announced the loss of 1,100 jobs.

+In September 2023 Royal IHC signed a contract with the Department of Material Maintenance (DMI) to perform dock-related maintenance on three auxiliary vessels of the Royal Netherlands Navy, which includes the HNLMS Mercuur, HNLMS Snellius and HNLMS Luymes.

+During NEDS 2023 Royal IHC showcased a seabed crawler that is dedicated to seabed warfare.

+In June 2024 it was reported that IHC Defence signed a contract with COMMIT to supply six winch and handling systems for the Anti-Submarine Warfare Frigates.

+On 24 September 2025, the firm signed a Memorandum of Understanding (MoU) with India-based Swan Defence and Heavy Industries Limited (SDHI) to collaborate on the construction of Offshore Construction Vessels in India.
+The Royal IHC's representative in India, Alar Infrastructure, is also part of the agreement which includes the design, construction and retrofitting of multiple types of ships like Offshore Construction Vessels, Pipe Laying Vessels, and Multi-Purpose Offshore Support Vessels at SDHI's infrastructure based in Pipavav Port.
+The shipyard features India's largest dry dock with a dimension of 662 m × 65 m along with a fabrication capacity of 144,000 tons per annum.